razee-io/RemoteResource/docs/gitops.md

               key: token
 ```

-Can alternatively specify commitId or tag name as ref.
+Alternatively you can specify a commit ID or tag name as ref.

 Implementation detail:
 (i.e. How provided inputs get mapped to api behind the scenes):